The Best 3 Days In San Francisco Itinerary

 By plane

-If you land in San Francisco International Airport BART, the trans-bay underground, is the easiest and cheapest way to get to the city.
+If you land at San Francisco International Airport, BART, the trans-bay underground, is the easiest and cheapest way to get to the city.
 It takes just 30 minutes from the airport to downtown.

-Oakland International Airport, located in the Oakland area, is where budget friendly airlines go and it’s also connected to downtown via the BART – it’s a 45 minutes ride.
+Oakland International Airport, located in the Oakland area, is where budget-friendly airlines go, and it’s also connected to downtown via the BART – a 45-minute ride.

-San Jose International Airport is not as well connected to the city: there is no public transportation so you will have to rent a car.
+San Jose International Airport is not as well connected to the city: there is no public transportation, so you must rent a car.

 By bus or train